orrsella/dotfiles/README.md

 # dotfiles

-A collection of miscellaneous .files ("dot" files) and some regular files.
-Files can be saved anywhere in the repository, and symlinked to the actual files in their correct different locations on the system.
 A collection of miscellaneous .files ("dot" files) and some regular files for Linux (see [dotosx](https://github.com/orrsella/dotfiles) for OS X).
 Files can be saved anywhere in the repository, and symlinked to the actual files in their correct different locations on the system.

 Noteworthy: